yarbelk/hoodie/README.md

 On this [page](https://docs.godotengine.org/it/4.x/contributing/development/compiling/index.html#toc-devel-compiling) you'll find detailed guides about how to build for each platform.

 Generally you want these tools to be installed:

-* A C++ compiler
+- A C++ compiler
-* Python 3.6+
+- Python 3.6+
-* SCons 3.0+
+- SCons 3.0+

 Once you managed to install all the necessary tools, follow these next steps:

 1. Clone this project repository.
 2. Open the terminal and navigate to the repository folder.
-3. Launch command `scons target=template_release` (SCons will automatically recognize the OS you're working on, but you can specify it and additional parameters if needed).
+3. Launch command `scons target=editor dev_mode=yes dev_build=yes`.
+If you want a more optimized build, use `scons target=editor` instead, but remember to change the name of the resulting binary adding `dev` to it like in this example: `libhoodie.linux.editor.x86_64.so` -> `libhoodie.linux.editor.dev.x86_64.so` (N.B.
+SCons will automatically recognize the OS you're working on, but you can specify it as an additional parameters if needed, following the Godot docs mentioned above).
+4. (Optional) Launch command `scons target=template_release` to generate the release template binaries, in case you intend to build your game project with Hoodie in it.
-4. The resulting binary files will be located in the repository at the `hoodie/demo/bin` folder.
+5. The resulting binary files will be located in the repository at the `hoodie/demo/bin` folder.
-5. At this point you can just follow the [Direct Download section](#direct-download) starting from **step 2** (you simply need to put the generated binaries in the correct game project folder).
+6. At this point you can just follow the [Direct Download section](#direct-download) starting from **step 2** (you simply need to put the generated binaries in the correct game project folder).

 ## Getting Started